Online Originals: Health expert shares advice before heading back to gym

 The reopening process poses an important question to gym-goers across the state– How will people stay safe and maintain their health while working-out indoors?

-“Your health and safety is the number one priority when coming back to the gym,” said Savanna Barefoot, ECU College of Health & Human Performance.
+“Your health and safety is the number one priority when coming back to the gym,” said Savanna Barefoot, East Carolina University College of Health & Human Performance.

 ECU faculty members spent the past few months researching COVID-19 mitigation protocols within lab-based facilities.